tjwald/aspire-pipeline-viewer/docs/CLI_DOCS.md

 ### Parse from AppHost Directory

-Automatically run `aspire do diagnostics` and parse the output:
+Automatically run `aspire do diagnostics` in the given AppHost directory and parse the output:

 ```bash
 pnpm cli -- --directory ./src/MyApp.AppHost --text